cran/seasonal/README.md

     2. `seats` (default)

-As an alternative to the `...` argument, spec-arguments can  also be supplied as a named list (experimental feature, inspired by base R `save`).
+As an alternative to the `...` argument, spec-arguments can  also be supplied as a named list.
 This is useful for programming:

     seas(list = list(x = AirPassengers, x11 = ""))